pivotal/docs-tap/aws-services/install-aws-services.hbs.md

     > You must create them manually using the AWS console.
     > This is a one-time manual setup step that you must complete before installing the package.

+1. If configuring RabbitMQ, choose an existing Subnet or create one, see the [AWS documentation](https://docs.aws.amazon.com/vpc/latest/userguide/create-subnets.html).

-1. Record the name of the DBSubnetGroup and the IDs of the SecurityGroups you created.
+1. Record the name of the DBSubnetGroup, IDs of the SecurityGroups and Subnets.
    These are required when installing the package.

 1. Complete any remaining configuration tasks listed in [Supported Topologies](reference/supported-topologies.hbs.md).